"When we get it right for our kids, we get it right for all of us"

 A Time for Learning, A Time for Joy: A Resource for Kindergarten Teachers

 Provides Kindergarten teachers and school leaders with a play-based pedagogical approach to Manitoba's Kindergarten curriculum.
 This resource is practical and inspiring, developmentally appropriate, engaging of families, and congruent with children's early learning experiences prior to school entry.

 Research clearly indicates that a child’s early years are critical to lifelong development.
 Providing children with a strong start in the early years will result in positive outcomes for families, communities and the province as a whole.

-The unit monitors and supports Education grants, including Early Childhood Development Initiative and Early Literacy Intervention Grant .
+The unit monitors and supports the Early Childhood Development Initiative and early literacy intervention.

 Another responsibility of the unit is to provide statistical and research support to Manitoba Education and Advanced Learning, and to help connect research and data to practice, in particular related to the use of Early Development Instrument (EDI) data to improve programming and student success in early years education.

 Early Childhood Education Unit Brochure ( 609 KB)

 The Early Childhood Education (ECE) Unit mandate is to increase the connection between early childhood education and the formal Kindergarten to Grade 12 education system.
 Our goals are to increase children's readiness for school and to support their success in the early years.